stellar/soroban-examples/README.md

 This repository contains example smart contracts for key Soroban features and concepts.
 The examples illustrate how to use the features, in their simplest form.
 The examples in this repository:

+> [!WARNING]
+> These implementations are educational examples, and have not been tested or audited.
+They are likely to have significant errors and security vulnerabilities.
+They should not be relied on for any purpose.
+Please refer to the license for more information.

 - **account**: This a basic multi-sig account contract that with a customizable per-token authorization policy
 - **alloc**: Allocates a temporary vector holding values (0..count), then computes and returns their sum atomic_multiswap**: This contract performs a batch of atomic token swaps between multiple parties and does a simple price matching